Contrasting of China Biologic Products Holdings Inc. (CBPO) and Pluristem Therapeutics Inc. (NASDAQ:PSTI) | New Business Observer

 Liquidity

-China Biologic Products Holdings Inc. has a Current Ratio of 12.6 and a Quick Ratio of 10.3.
-Competitively, Pluristem Therapeutics Inc.’s Current Ratio is 1.6 and has 1.6 Quick Ratio.
+The Current Ratio and a Quick Ratio of China Biologic Products Holdings Inc. are 12.6 and 10.3.
+Competitively, Pluristem Therapeutics Inc. has 1.6 and 1.6 for Current and Quick Ratio.
 China Biologic Products Holdings Inc.’s better ability to pay short and long-term obligations than Pluristem Therapeutics Inc.

 Insider and Institutional Ownership

-The shares of both China Biologic Products Holdings Inc. and Pluristem Therapeutics Inc. are owned by institutional investors at 46.5% and 5.2% respectively.
+Roughly 46.5% of China Biologic Products Holdings Inc. shares are owned by institutional investors while 5.2% of Pluristem Therapeutics Inc. are owned by institutional investors.
 Insiders owned roughly 44.13% of China Biologic Products Holdings Inc.’s shares.
-Comparatively, insiders own roughly 7.5% of Pluristem Therapeutics Inc.’s shares.
+On the other hand, insiders owned about 7.5% of Pluristem Therapeutics Inc.’s shares.

 Performance